-Today, in pouring rain and two foot seas, we made a 39 mile crossing of Mobile Bay from Dog River Marina West of Mobile to The Wharf Marina in Orange Beach, Alabama, on the Gulf Intracoastal Waterway (more on that later).
+From Rhonda: Today, in low visibility, pouring rain, and two foot seas, we made a 39 mile crossing of Mobile Bay from Dog River Marina West of Mobile to The Wharf Marina in Orange Beach, Alabama, on the Gulf Intracoastal Waterway (more on that later).

-While I was at the helm for a few minutes ￼covering for the Captain, this popped up from my cell phone onto the chart plotter and I grabbed a photo.
+While I was at the helm for a few minutes covering for the Captain, the following message popped up on the chartplotter and I grabbed a photo.

 It came at the perfect time.
-We have spent the last many long days on flooded, debris-filled rivers, dodging logs (sometimes trees), stopping where we could for overnights, sometimes rafting off other boats because docks were inadequate.
-Just yesterday, we drove more than 135 miles into Mobile Bay, and arrived safe but exhausted.
+We have spent the last many long days on flooded, debris-filled rivers, dodging logs (sometimes entire trees), stopping where we could overnight, and sometimes rafting off other boats because docks were inadequate.
+Just yesterday we traveled more than 135 miles to Mobile Bay, and arrived safe but hot and exhausted.
 Not every Looping day is outstanding, but that’s true for life too, isn’t it?

 So in spite of challenges, blessings abound, and we’re grateful.